marketingincolor/code-archive/README.md

 * __msp install folder__ - mostly SQL files of data pulled from the system which was then recompiled via MySQL on EJT's local development host, and transitioned from a WP Multisite setup to a single site configuration for the "main" site.
 * __msp transfer folder__ - the install or transfer of what was setup on the new hosting setup for the client

+This file is located on MIC Internal storage (Google Drive) and XXXXXXXXXX.